Pittsburgh–New Castle–Weirton combined statistical area

-The Pittsburgh–New Castle–Weirton, PA–OH–WV Combined Statistical Area is a 12-county combined statistical (CSA) in the United States.
-The largest and principal in the area is Pittsburgh, Pennsylvania, but the CSA includes population centers from three states: Pennsylvania, West Virginia, and Ohio.
+The Pittsburgh–Weirton–Steubenville, PA–WV–OH Combined Statistical Area is a 13-county combined statistical (CSA) in the United States.
+The largest and principal city in the area is Pittsburgh, Pennsylvania, but the CSA includes population centers from three states: Pennsylvania, West Virginia, and Ohio.

-The statistical area was officially defined by the U.S. Census Bureau in 2013.
+The statistical area was officially defined by the U.S. Census Bureau in 2013 and revised in 2023.
 The estimated population of the area was 2,635,228 in mid-2016.

 Boundaries

-The following metropolitan and micropolitan statistical areas form the Pittsburgh-New Castle-Weirton, PA-OH-WV combined statistical area.
+The following metropolitan and micropolitan statistical areas form the Pittsburgh–Weirton–Steubenville, PA–OH–WV combined statistical area.